Macrometacorp/docs/docs/cep/sink/sink-types/http-call.md

 CREATE SOURCE ResponseStream4xx WITH (type='http-call-response', sink.id='download', http.status.code='4\\d+', map.type='text', map.regex.A='((.|\n)*)', map.attributes="errorMsg='A[1]'") (errorMsg string);
 ```

-When events arrive in `DownloadRequestStream` with `name`:`foo.txt`, `id`:`75` and `downloadPath`:`/user/download/` the http-call sink sends a `GET` request to the url `http://localhost:8005/files/foo.txt` to download the file to the given path `/user/download/foo.txt` and capture the response via its corresponding http-call-response source based on the response status code.
+When events arrive in `DownloadRequestStream` with `name`:`foo.txt`, `id`:`75` and `downloadPath`:`/user/download/` the http-call sink sends a `GET` request to the URL `http://localhost:8005/files/foo.txt` to download the file to the given path `/user/download/foo.txt` and capture the response via its corresponding http-call-response source based on the response status code.

 If the response status code is in the range of 200 the message will be received by the http-call-response source associated with the `ResponseStream2xx` stream which expects `http.status.code` with regex `2\\d+` while downloading the file to the local file system on the path `/user/download/foo.txt` and mapping the response message having the absolute file path to event's `file` attribute.